Kyberzz/university-management/src/main/doc/features.md

 + + + User 'A' can assign/ reassign Students to Group
 + + + User 'B' should be able to list all students in a group (read access)

+task 3.9
+- - -  User 'A' should be able to create/read/update/delete new schedule

 ## Student flow

 task 3.5: